What ingredients in the Home Prepared Diet Recipe before neutering

 We talk about growth, but in fact we should talk about growth and development:

 * development is related to the deposition of new tissue.
-Everything starts at the same time, from conception, but does not continue at the same rate for all tissues and organs.
+Body composition changes as development does not follow the same rate for all tissues and organs.

-Thus most of the development of the nervous system is set very early in life, that of the skeleton is intermediate, and that of the muscles is quite late.
+Thus most of the development of the nervous system is set very early in life, that of the skeleton is intermediate, and that of the muscles is the lastest.

-Adipose tissue is put in place early with the multiplication of adipose cells, and can develop (each adipose cell may store fat, up to 1000 times its size) throughout life, which allows obesity!
+Adipose tissue is apart: at early stages, it starts with the multiplication of adipose cells, and later, each cell can blow (each adipose cell may store fat, up to 1000 times its size).
+Both mechanisms are still opened throughout life, which allows morbid obesity!

 So the adult size (linked to the growth of the skeleton) is reached before the muscular system is fully developped: this allows the skeleton to withstand the force imposed by the muscles.

-We can thus have the impression that the growth is finished when the adult size is reached.
+We can thus have the impression that growth is terminated once the adult size is reached.
 But in reality, it is only statural growth that is completed.

-The weight nevertheless continues to increase by the deposition of muscles (lean mass).
+The weight nevertheless continues to increase slightly by the deposition of muscles (lean mass) in the latest stage of growth.

-If we don't allow a good muscle development, then the body composition may not be optimal: the young gains weight but with adipose tissue rather than proper muscle tissue...
+If we don't allow a good muscle development, then the body composition may not be optimal: the young gains weight, but more adipose tissue rather than proper muscle tissue...

 The growth of the kitten of course begins at conception.
 The maximum growth rate (ie the moment when the kitten gains the most weight per day) is before birth.
 Then the growth of the kitten is quite linear, it takes almost the same weight and more every day for several weeks.